OctopusDeploy/blog/blog/2023-06/k8s-choices/index.md

 The choice you make will impact other decisions down the line.
 The centralised approach will require templating capabilities and tools to hide Kubernetes complexity from software teams.

-### What use for configuration
+### How to write Kubernetes configurations

 Now that you know how centralised you want to be, you can decide how you want to write Kubernetes configurations.

 The recommended way to manage Kubernetes is to provide declarative configurations for resources in JSON/YAML format.
 In most cases, it makes sense to follow this recommendation.
-However, there is more than one way to create such configurations.
+However, there is more than one way to create and manage such configurations.

 You need to provide a version of a resource manifest to each cluster you're going to run your application on.
-Therefore, you might need three versions of the same resource if you have three environments.
+Therefore, you might need three variations of the same resource if you have three environments.
 Same with tenants (e.g. if your app runs in multiple regions).
 You might want to standardise your configurations (see the centralisation vs silos above); thus, you might reuse the same resource manifest for different apps.

 As you can see, writing and maintaining configurations per app, environment, and tenant isn't always a viable option.
 Multiple alternatives are available to solve this problem.